domino-team/docs/pi/compile.md

 That is all.
 You don't need to select any other packages because they are already selected automaticly.

 ###compile
-Now compile the firmware by typing
+Now compile the firmware by typing `make`
 ```
 make
 ```